 When it comes to location, the highest average paycheck ($26.96 per hour) can be spotted in Williston, N.D.; Long Beach, Calif. (approximately $24.50), Portland, Ore. ($24.23), and Lawrence, Kan. ($23.78) are the next top-paying cities.
 On the lower end is Charlotte, N.C. at around $20.00.
 U.S. pay levels are highest in the state of California; pay there average to about $22.60 per hour.

 For those who claim five to nine years of work experience, pay on average amounts to $21.37 per hour.
 Between the one and five year mark, median pay is $19.43 per hour.
 The largest slice of the United Rentals Inc. workforce (34 percent) has been working for 10-19 years and earns, on average, about $21.10 per hour.

 Certifications and Degrees

-United Rentals Inc.'s employees who answered the questionnaire are largely male (the male-to-female ratio is more than 3 to 1).
+United Rentals Inc.'s employees who answered the questionnaire are more likely to be male — the male-to-female ratio is more than 3 to 1.

 Benefits and Perks